jeremyhodges/jeremyhodges/README.md

 We all absolutely love the water.
 During the summer you'll often find us on the lake wake surfing, knee boarding, and wakeboarding.
 We try to get to the beach several times a year so the kids can boogie board and the parents can get fried in the sun.
 During the winter you might find us off-roading in our side-by-sides, but mostly talking about getting back to the water in the summer.

 We live in a little town in the middle of nowhere.
-We currently have 2 dogs, 2 rabbits, 3 guinea pigs, 6 ducks, and too many chickens to count.
+We currently have 2 dogs, 2 rabbits, 5 guinea pigs, and 2 guinea fowl.
 You'll often hear them in the background if I'm on the phone and walking around the property.
 I love animals and believe they help keep us grounded and connected to the world around us.
 I am always looking for ways to make our property more self-sustaining.

 My wife will tell you, I always have two or three projects going at any given time.
 There's always a pond to build, a wall to construct or a room that needs renovated.
 Next up is a new home office and maintaining some hiking trails within our woods.

 ## Random

-- 📚 **Currently reading**: [Brave New Work](https://smile.amazon.com/dp/B07D6CQVVV/) by Aaron Dignan
+- 📚 **Currently reading**: [Quiet: The Power of Introverts in a World That Can't Stop Talking](https://smile.amazon.com/dp/0307352153) by Susan Cain
 - 🛴 **Countries I've visited**: Argentina, Austria, Brazil, Canada, England, Germany, Hungry, Ireland, Romania, Mexico
 - 💬 **Ask me about**: My tiny [little catering company](https://wickerbbq.com)
 - ⚡ **Fun fact**: You can find [me on IMDB](https://www.imdb.com/name/nm2046355/)